 - 50 or more employees, with a federal government prime contract or first-tier subcontract worth $50,000 or more.

 You should have certifiedand filed your report with the EEOC office of Enterprise Data and Analytics’ Employers Data Team by May 31, 2019.

 Begin preparing to submit Component 2 data NOW!
 Component 2 refers to compensation data.
 You will need to submit data for both 2017 and 2018 by September 30, 2019.
 Component 2 has been reinstated, and while there are appeals happening, all signs point to the fact that you will need to file this information.

 In a word?
 Online.
 From the EEOC directly:

 “EEO-1 reporting is an electronic, online application.
 The EEOC requiresthat EEO-1 reports be submitted via the EEO-1 Online Filing System, or as an electronically transmitted data file.
 Any employer who claims that the electronic submission of Standard Form 100 would create undue hardship may apply to the Commission for a special reporting procedure…”

 You will need to go to the EEOC’s log in and file your report.
 If you are a business filing for the first time, you will need to compile your data and register first.
 Make sure you do this in advance of the deadline.

 * Remember: You only need information for your employees, not applicants!
 Also, the data you gather must be based upon self-identification information from your employees.
 In other words, you can not just make a guess at an employee’s race or gender.
 The information you put on the form has to come from the employee.

 PayWow’s got your back.

-You can count on PayWow to keep looking out for information and updates that are important to you as an entrepreneur, and to your business!
+You can count on PayWow to keep looking out for information and small business compliance updates that are important to you as an entrepreneur, and to your small business!
 Bookmark this blog to stay up to date!